P-p-H-d/mlib/README.md

 The M\*LIB reference card is available [here](http://htmlpreview.github.io/?https://github.com/P-p-H-d/mlib/blob/master/doc/Container.html).

-### Generic methods
+### Common Interface

 The generated containers tries to generate and provide a consistent interface: their methods would behave the same for all generated containers.
-This chapter will explain the generic interface.
+This chapter will explain the common generated interface.
 In case of difference, it will be explained in the specific container.

 In the following description: